unverschaemt/stockparty-projektmanagement/srs.md

 2.2 Assumptions and Dependencies
 3. **Specific Requirements**
 3.1 Use-Case Reports
 3.2 Supplementary Requirements
+4. Supporting Information

 # Software Requirements Specification #
 ## 1. Introduction ##
 This project should provide a tool to run a so called "Stock Party".
 On a "Stock Party" all the prices are calculated by demand and supply.
-To offer a easy and fast way to pay drinks we will realize a RFID cash system.
+To offer an easy and fast way to pay drinks we will realize a RFID cash system.
 It will be possible to charge these cards and to pay with them on the bar.
 This webapp will implement the whole cash system and also a stock monitor aswell as an admin panel.
 Furthermore there will be a alcohol sensor where the party guest can measure there alcohol level.
 To provide an interface for the RFID reader there will be a JS Driver developed which communicates with our node.js web client.
 There might be a feature to commuincate with other stock partys which happen at the same time and to concurrent with them.